 Finally, for results to be meaningful, benchmarks must be tightly specified.
-Results should be reproducible; optimizations that are allowed and disallowed must be explicitly stated; the machine environment on which the benchmarking takes place must be well defined and reported, and so on.
-In this article, we leave this aspect of benchmarking to standardization organizations such as SPEC [Scott 1990] and the Transaction Processing Performance Council [1989; 1990].
+Results should be reproducible; optimizations that are allowed and disallowed must be explicitly stated; the machine environment on which the benchmarking takes place must be well-defined and reported, and so on.
+In this paper, we leave this aspect of benchmarking to standardization organizations such as SPEC [Scott90] and the Transaction Processing Performance Council [TPCA89, TPCB90].